 Use of propylene glycol in cosmetics

-Propylene glycol is an important ingredient in conventional cosmetics.
-It is not a permitted raw material in natural cosmetics.
 Propylene glycol is characterized as a humectant.
 It is a viscous liquid with low toxicity.
-Propylene glycol is one of the most common ingredients in conventional cosmetics.
 It is widely used in shampoos, moisturizers, cleansers, conditioners, deodorants, aftershaves, make-up products and perfumes.

 The most important property of propylene glycol is its ability to attract moisture.
 That is why it is used in all moisturizing products.
 It is also a popular ingredient in creams that prevent the signs of aging because it is able to retain moisture even on thin skin.